 Accepted translators:

 - Other approved translators include non-Canadian embassies, consulates, or a high commissioner’s office based in Canada.
-Translation must be on official letterhead.

 The following documents are not acceptable translation documents: